 Danville is a very small village located in the state of Ohio.
 With a population of 1,004 people and just one neighborhood, Danville is the 576th largest community in Ohio.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Danville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Danville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Danville is a village of managers, service providers, and professionals.
 There are especially a lot of people living in Danville who work in management occupations (21.23%), maintenance occupations (11.08%), and office and administrative support (8.92%).

 Being a small village, Danville does not have a public transit system used by locals to get to and from work.